 The Philippines was the largest American colony.
 It ws acquired from Spain in the Spanish-American War (1898).
 It was made a Commonwealth (1935).
 This was the first step in a 10-year plan to grant independence ti the Islands.

 General Douglas MacArthur had served as Chief of Staff of the U.S. army.
 The rise of the militarists in Japan and their increasing beligerence posed a threat to American interests in the Pacific, especially the Philippines's.
 President Roosevelt sent MacArthur to the Philippines to organize the defence of the Islands.
 MacArthur retired in 1937 but stayed on the at the request of the Commonwealth Giovernment to become the country's military adviser.
 The Philippine Department was the most distant U.S. Army command in the Pacific.
-The Japanese joined the Axis and their actions in Indo-China and the American resonse caused a steady spiral in relations.
+The Japanese joined the Axis and their actions in Indo-China and the American response caused a steady spiral in relations.
 American-Japanese negotiations broke down (June 1941).

 the War Department established a new command to organize the defense of the Philippines (July 26, 1941) and named the United States Armed Forces, Far East (USAFFE, or AFFE).
 President Roosevelt recalled MacArthur to active duty as a major general.
 Congress approved $10 million to mobilize the Philippine Army.
 The Army sent 100 B-17 Flying Fortress to bolster Philipino defenses.

 A Japanese carrier taskforce composed of six carriers on December 7, 1941, executed a surprise attack on the American Pacific Fleet at Pearl Harbor.
 It was a brilliant tactical victory for Japan, but perhaps the greatest mistake in modern military history as it brought a suddenly united America with its vast industrial capacity into the War.
 The Japanese launched 360 aircraft which in 2 hours struck Peal Harbor just as the American sailors were waking up on a sleepy Sunday morning.
 The strike sunk or heavily damaged six of the eight American battleships, three cruisrs, three destroyers, and most of the Army Air Corps planes on the island.
-America was at war.
+America was at war. and its primary striking force, the Pacific Fleet, was effecively in capacitated.
+As strange as it may seem, this may have been a blessing in disguise. american naval thinking still fiocused on the battleships. and the Japanese carriers at this time basdly outclassed the American carriers.
+A fleet engagement atv this time could have been far more costly than what occurred st Pearl.

 Japan only a few hours after the attack on Pearl Harbor attacked the American forces in the Philippines.
 (It was only a few hours later, but because of the internatioinal date line, it was December 8.)
 Bombers from Formosa (Taiwan) destroying most of the Air Corps planes on the ground at Clark Field, the center of American air power on the Philippines.
 Fort Stotsenberg was also attacked.
 Naval facilities were also damaged.
 Even though MacArthur had reports of the attack on Pearl Harbor several hours before the Japanese struck, no measure were taken to prepare for the Japanese attack.
 The Philippines was considered to be beyond the range of Japanese land-based air craft.